Shopify/web-configs/handbook/Best practices/React/Organization.md

 ### `/app/hooks` and `<Component>/hooks`

-> **Note:** because hooks are so new, we haven’t been able to test these recommendations as much as we have for other parts of project structure.
-If you are trying to figure out where a hook should go, you should come discuss it with us in the `#web-foundation-tech` slack channel.

 [React Hooks](https://reactjs.org/docs/hooks-overview.html) provide an alternative form of composition that can be extremely useful for sharing logic in an application.
 Because of this important role, hooks should generally be given their own top-level directory; anywhere you might have a `components` directory for nested components, you can also place a `hooks` directory for nested hooks (including at the root of the project).
 You should import from the subdirectory of `hooks`, like you would for `utilities`:

 ```tsx